Common Questions on Maryland Alimony

 What is the difference between alimony and child support?

 Alimony is paid to support a spouse or former spouse.
 Child support is paid to support minor children.
-Alimony is taxable to the recipient and deductible from the income of the payor.
-Child support is not taxable or deductible.
+Neither forms of support are taxable or deductible.

 Is there a formula for determining alimony?